Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 - The Miniature is very good at matching the energy of its owners.
 They are typically very high energy and easily excitable.
-However, when at home and relaxed, your pet will likely follow suit and want to cuddle!
+However, when you are at home and relaxed, your pet will likely follow suit and want to cuddle!

 - They are in high demand.
 There are many people who love the adorable look of this dog and their incredible personalities.
 It is for this reason you will need to spend $1,600 to $2,600 and expect to be placed on a wait list.

 - Despite their popularity, because they are a mixed breed they are not recognized by the American Kennel Club.
 Do not expect to show a Miniature Goldendoodle at any competitions anytime soon.
 However, this breed is recognized by other organizations such as the Goldendoodle Association of North America.

 The Miniature Goldendoodle is truly a joy to train because they are very smart, take commands happily, and look forward to pleasing their owners.
 This breed is also very affectionate and witty.